-Another 'Civil War?'
+Another 'Civil War'?
 Pessimism About Political Violence Deepens In A Divided Nation

 Uncivil discourse

 Carolyn Lukensmeyer is the head of the National Institute for Civil Discourse at the University of Arizona.
 The organization was formed after a shooting injured then-Arizona Democratic Rep. Gabby Giffords in 2011.
-The incident also killed six and wounded twelve others aside from Giffords.
+The incident also killed six and wounded 12 others.

 "I have to say that I've been surprised at the number of times where we're holding a discussion ... across differences and someone will actually say that they believe we could come to a civil war again in the United States," she told NPR.

-But then, she said, many people back off from their initial conclusions: "They do say, 'No, I don't really believe that we'll have a civil war, but I find some of what I see happening frightening enough to think of it that way.'"
+But then, she said, many people back off from their initial conclusions: "They do say, 'No, I don't really believe that we'll have a civil war, but I find some of what I see happening frightening enough to think of it that way.' "

 Experts who study violent conflict in foreign nations say they are now seeing worrying similarities here at home.

-"I already think we've seen some pretty dangerous signs, the most important of which is the demonization of opponents," said Sheri Berman, a professor of political science at Barnard College, Columbia University.

-"The second step is seeing people as unable to be dealt with or compromised with, and that can fairly easily slip into more extreme kinds of behavior," she said.
+"I already think we've seen some pretty dangerous signs, the most important of which is the demonization of opponents," said Sheri Berman, a professor of political science at Barnard College.
+"The second step is seeing people as unable to be dealt with or compromised with, and that can fairly easily slip into more extreme kinds of behavior."

 Mike Jobbins works for Search for Common Ground, a nonprofit that tries to reduce political violence abroad in places like Burundi, Congo and Yemen.

-He told NPR that violence breaks out when people no longer feel like they can work with others in a different societal group.
+He told NPR that violence breaks out when people no longer feel they can work with others in a different societal group.

 "Prior to some of these conflicts that erupted you see a drop in the capacity to deal with one another, and to focus on one sort of prevailing identity," he said.
 "That's something we see here in the U.S. as we look at some of the partisan political divisions."

-Polarization — and political violence — is far from unprecedented in America.
+Polarization — and political violence — are far from unprecedented in America.
 Between January 1969 and April 1970, the United States experienced 4,330 bombings, according to The New York Times.

 "I came of age during the Vietnam War, so I came of age in a time in which differences on policy issues did lead to violent civil protest, that did lead to blood in the streets, so do I think it is possible?
 It's part of my own life experience," said Lukensmeyer.